maxisme/amazon-bash/README.md

 ```
 $ while [ true ];do arp-scan --localnet -O ieee-oui.txt | grep 'Amazon'; done
 ```
-<sub>There is definitely a better way to do this without having to install a package.</sub>
+<sub>There is definitely a better way to do this without having to install a package.
+You can now delete ieee-oui.txt `rm ieee-oui.txt`</sub>

 Now click the amazon-dash button.
 And the MAC address should appear.